Rev. Jasmine Beach-Ferrara, Executive Director

 After Tzedek, she has professional dreams of assisting nonprofits in adopting cutting edge fundraising and mindful accessibility techniques.
 Her personal future lies in planning for the future of autonomous healing, living and growing space for black and brown queer folks.

 Lindsey Wilson, Director of Engagement and Operations

-Lindsey Wilson grew up across the South and moved to Asheville in 2002 where she currently lives with her wife, Melissa, and daughter, Peyton.
-She has worked on local, state and federal campaigns for the past nine years, focusing on strategy and field operations.
-Her past personal experiences with poverty shape her commitment to economic justice issues and she currently serves as Chair of the Affordable Housing Advisory Committee for the City of Asheville.
-She has been with the Campaign for Southern Equality since 2011.
+Lindsey Wilson grew up across the South and moved to Asheville in 2002 where she currently lives with her wife, Melissa, daughter, Peyton, dog, cats, and chickens.
+She has more than a decade of experience on local, state and federal political, social justice, and environmental campaigns.
+She is an active volunteer with the YWCA of Asheville where she serves on the Finance Committee.
+Lindsey has worked with the Campaign for Southern Equality since 2011.

 CSE’s Legal Team includes pro bono attorneys across the South.
 They are led by: